 - Single handle shower faucet

 - Showerhead assembly

 - Silicone-based caulk

 Decide Where to Place the Shower

-Cold outdoor showers might be acceptable but hot showers are much better.
-The good thing about building an outdoor shower on the side of the house is that you already have a source of hot water that you can tap into the home.
+Cold outdoor showers might be acceptable, but hot showers are much better.
+The good thing about building an outdoor shower on the side of the house is that you already have a source of hot water that you can tap into in the home.